Install certificates in Apple devices

 SCEP: Using the Simple Certificate Enrollment Protocol (SCEP), the device places the certificate signing request directly to an enrollment server.
 With this technique, the private key remains only on the device.

-To associate services with a particular identity, configure a SCEP or certificate payload, and then configure the desired service in the same configuration profile.
-For example, a SCEP payload can be configured to provision an identity for the device, and in the same configuration profile, a Wi-Fi payload can be configured for WPA2 Enterprise/EAP-TLS using the device certificate resulting from the SCEP enrollment for authentication.
+To associate services with a particular identity, configure an Active Directory Certificate, SCEP, or certificate payload, then configure the desired service in the same configuration profile.
+For example, you can configure an ADCertificate payload to provision an identity for the device, and in the same configuration profile, a Wi-Fi payload can be configured for WPA2 Enterprise EAP-TLS using the device certificate that results from the ADCertificate enrollment for authentication.

 Install certificates via Mail or Safari